ScienceNLP-Lab/MultiTagger-v2/README.md

 # MultiTagger-AMIA

-This repository contains the code and links to the data, labels, and some pre-trained models.
+This repository contains code and links to the data, labels, and some pre-trained models relating to our work published at the AMIA symposium 2024, "Publication Type Tagging using Transformer Models and Multi-Label Classification".

 ## Getting Started